bazinga94/RecipeApp/README.md

 ## Additional Information

-- Although not mentioned in the requirements, I implemented a custom memory caching to improve image performance.
+- Although not mentioned in the requirements, I implemented a custom **memory caching** to improve image performance.
+- In addition, I added a simple **expiration logic** for the disk cache to make sure outdated files don’t stay in the cache over time.
 - It was a valuable experience to build an image cache from scratch and verify its effectiveness using Xcode tools like Instruments and Debug Navigator.
-- This project helped me enhance best practices around testable architecture, SwiftUI design, and better performance.
+- I really enjoyed working.
+It was a fun challenge and a great opportunity to learn more about SwiftUI, Architecture, and Caching.